Tesla deal boosts Chinese presence in U.S. auto tech

 Tencent's investment, revealed in a U.S. regulatory filing, provides Tesla with a deep-pocketed ally as it prepares to launch its mass-market Model 3.
-Tesla's shares rose 2.7 percent to $277.45 on Tuesday, closing in on Ford Motor Co as the second-most-valuable U.S. auto company behind General Motors Co .
+Tesla's shares rose 2.7 percent to $277.45 on Tuesday, closing in on Ford Motor Co (F.N) as the second-most-valuable U.S. auto company behind General Motors Co (GM.N).

 Tencent also could help the U.S. company sell - or even build - cars in China, the world's largest auto market, analysts said.